nionio6915/Euclid_Probe/README.md

 Links for boards and parts-
 PCB Board currently hosted at OSHPark.com.
 As of 11/20/2020, $3.10 shipped for 3 boards.
 https://oshpark.com/shared_projects/k646v9BY
+Plans to sell direct to end users is in progress.
+6/14/2021.

 ## Parts